kdboller/kdboller.github.io/_posts/2017-05-20-data-informed-rolling-forecast.markdown

 <p>As part of all of our key efforts, one new initiative that I spearheaded prior to the start of our Q2 this year (we are on a calendar year) is what I call
 a “Data Informed Rolling Forecast”.
-<strong>In this post, I’ll walk through at a macro level how this was accomplished and how Periscope Data was invaluable in helping us achieve a pacing dashboard --
+<strong>In this post, I’ll walk through at a macro level how this was accomplished and how <a href="https://www.periscopedata.com/" target="_blank">Periscope Data</a> was invaluable in helping us achieve a pacing dashboard --
 with limited to no engineering time required.</strong></p>

-<p>Below is the list of ingredients that were necessary for me to accomplish this (most of this type work is a marathon, not a sprint):
+<p>Below is the list of ingredients that were necessary for me to accomplish this <i>(most of this type work is a marathon, not a sprint)</i>:

 <ol>
 <li>An understanding of the key drivers of your business and economic model</li>